 It is the student's responsibility to see that the proctor receives his or her entire examination and that his or her blue books are numbered in sequence.
 It is the policy of this School to assure maximum anonymity in the determination of examination and course grades.
 This requires the cooperation of students as well as faculty.
 For this reason, students shall use only examination numbers and no other mark, name, or other device on their blue books and on examinations submitted through Exam 4.

-The Assistant Dean for Student and Administrative Services coordinates the administration of semester final examinations and sets specific policies regarding exam conduct.
+The Director of Faculty & Student Services coordinates the administration of semester final examinations and sets specific policies regarding exam conduct.
 Students are obligated to read and abide by these policies.